camerongivler/avro-json-encoder/README.md

   union {null, string} name = "my name";
 }
 ```
-a user without a name will be encoded as
+a user with a name will be encoded as
 ```json
 {"username":"user1","name":{"string":"my name"}}
 ```